 This is a fundamental decision to make as you're getting started.
 Clarifying and communicating this point to all concerned from the very beginning will help prevent misunderstandings down the road.

 It is possible to mix voluntary and mandatory use.
 For example, management level employees might receive compulsory information via company-owned devices, while employees in production might voluntarily receive company news on their private smartphones.

 Incidentally, in many countries, the question regarding voluntary use will be the first thing a works council will ask.

 Here’s an overview of the main differences between voluntary and mandatory use:

 - Goal: Better inform employees, encourage interaction, make everyday work easier

 - Devices: Private Smartphones + mostly private (data) charges

-- Alternatives: These methods may continue to be offered for sharing basic information (terminals, private PCs, limited edition of the employee newspaper, bulletin boards, etc.)
+- Alternatives: These methods may continue being offered for sharing basic information (terminals, private PCs, limited edition of the employee newspaper, bulletin boards, etc.)

 - Advantages: Easy and cost-effective implementation

 - Disadvantages: Only limited reach for core work process

 - Devices: Smartphones / tablets (+ data charges) / WLAN (provided on-site by the company)

 - Alternatives: Not necessary